 Item 14.
-Other Expenses of Issuance and Distribution.
+Other Expenses of Issuance and Distribution

-The following table sets forth all expenses payable by the Registrant in connection with the sale of the common stock being registered.
-The selling stockholder will not bear any portion of such expenses.
+The following table sets forth all expenses payable by the Registrant in connection with the sale of the securities being registered.
 All the amounts shown are estimates except for the registration fee.

-SEC Registration Fee \$ 4,528
+SEC registration fee \$ 2,862

-Printing and engraving expenses \$ 5,000

 Legal fees and expenses \$ 10,000

-Accounting fees and expenses \$ 5,000
+Accounting fees and expenses \$ 10,000

-Miscellaneous \$ 1,918
+Miscellaneous \$ 2,138

-Total \$ 28,000
+Total \$ 25,000

 Item 15.
-Indemnification of Officers and Directors.
+Indemnification of Officers and Directors

-Under Section 145 of the Delaware General Corporation Law, Isis has broad powers to indemnify its directors and officers against liabilities they may incur in such capacities, including liabilities under the Securities Act of 1933.
+Under Section 145 of the Delaware General Corporation Law, the Registrant has broad powers to indemnify its directors and officers against liabilities they may incur in such capacities, including liabilities under the Securities Act of 1933.

-Isis' certificate of incorporation and by-laws include provisions to (i) eliminate the personal liability of its directors for monetary damages resulting from breaches of their fiduciary duty to the extent permitted by Section 102(b)(7) of the General Corporation Law of Delaware and (ii) require Isis to indemnify its directors and officers to the fullest extent permitted by Section 145 of the Delaware Law, including circumstances in which indemnification is otherwise discretionary.
+The Registrant's Certificate of Incorporation and Bylaws include provisions to (i) eliminate the personal liability of its directors for monetary damages resulting from breaches of their fiduciary duty to the extent permitted by Section 102(b)(7) of the General Corporation Law of Delaware (the "Delaware Law") and (ii) require the Registrant to indemnify its Directors and officers to the fullest extent permitted by Section 145 of the Delaware Law, including circumstances in which indemnification is otherwise discretionary.
 Pursuant to Section 145 of the Delaware Law, a corporation generally has the power to indemnify its present and former directors, officers, employees and agents against expenses incurred by them in connection with any suit to which they are, or are threatened to be made, a party by reason of their serving in such positions so long as they acted in good faith and in a manner they reasonably believed to be in, or not opposed to, the best interest of the corporation, and with respect to any criminal action, they had no reasonable cause to believe their conduct was unlawful.
-Isis believes that these provisions are necessary to attract and retain qualified persons as directors and officers.
-These provisions do not eliminate the directors' duty of care, and, in appropriate circumstances, equitable remedies such as injunctive or other forms of non-monetary relief will remain available under Delaware law.
-In addition, each director will continue to be subject to liability for breach of the directors' duty of loyalty to Isis, for acts or omissions not in good faith or involving intentional misconduct, for knowing violations of law, for acts or omissions that the director believes to be contrary to the best interests of Isis or its stockholders, for any transaction from which the director derived an improper personal benefit, for acts or omissions involving a reckless disregard for the directors' duty to Isis or its stockholders when the director was aware or should have been aware of a risk of serious injury to Isis or its stockholders, for acts or omissions that constitute an unexcused pattern of inattention that amounts to an abdication of the director's duty to Isis or its stockholders, for improper transactions between the director and Isis and for improper distributions to stockholders and loans to directors and officers.
-The provision also does not affect a director's responsibilities under any other law, such as the federal securities law or state or federal environmental laws.
+The Registrant believes that these provisions are necessary to attract and retain qualified persons as Directors and officers.
+These provisions do not eliminate the Directors' duty of care, and, in appropriate circumstances, equitable remedies such as injunctive or other forms of non-monetary relief will remain available under Delaware Law.
+In addition, each Director will continue to be subject to liability for breach of the Directors' duty of loyalty to the Registrant, for acts or omissions not in good faith or involving intentional misconduct, for knowing violations of law, for acts or omissions that the Director believes to be contrary to the best interests of the Registrant or its stockholders, for any transaction from which the Director derived an improper personal benefit, for acts or omissions involving a reckless disregard for the Directors' duty to the Registrant or its stockholders when the Director was aware or should have been aware of a risk of serious injury to the Registrant or its stockholders, for acts or omissions that constitute an unexcused pattern of inattention that amounts to an abdication of the Director's duty to the Registrant or its stockholders, for improper transactions between the Director and the Registrant and for improper distributions to stockholders and loans to Directors and officers.
+The provision also does not affect a Director's responsibilities under any other law, such as the federal securities law or state or federal environmental laws.